Oshlack/splatter/README.md

 * Functions for simulating counts using those parameters

-Splatter is built on top of [`scater`][scater] and stores simulations in `SCESet` objects.
+Splatter is built on top of [`scater`][scater] and stores simulations in [`SingleCellExperiment`][SCE] objects.
 Splatter also has functions for comparing simulations and real datasets.

 ## Installation.